 What is a data catalog?

-A data catalog is an interactive inventory of metadata that organizations will use to search, find, and understand enterprise data with the purpose of using, managing, or protecting it.
-A data catalog provides value for a variety of data and business roles including analysts, data scientists, and executives analyzing company data for business decisions, and also provides value for data teams including IT, data owners, and data stewards responsible for managing data.
+A data catalog is an interactive inventory of metadata and data that organizations use to search, find, and understand enterprise data with the purpose of using, managing, or protecting it.
+They also provide value for a variety of data and business roles including analysts, data scientists, and executives analyzing company data for business decisions, and data teams including IT, data owners, and data stewards responsible for managing data.

 Consider your environment.
 Most data workers can relate to these statements: